-Short Term Disability benefits are administered by MetLife.
-Contact the HR Support Center for more information about making claims with MetLife.
+Short Term Disability benefits are administered by Sedgwick Claims Management Services, Inc. ("Sedgwick").
+Contact the HR Support Center for more information about making claims with Sedgwick, or call Sedgwick at 844-263-3121.

 If Your Short Term Disability Benefits are Denied